 Maharashtra: FIR filed after ‘Shri Ram’ found written on mosque wall in Beed

-Members from the local Muslim community had congregated outside the mosque and at the local police station seeking action.
+Members of the Muslim community gathered outside the mosque and at the local police station seeking action.

 The Maharashtra Police on Monday registered a first information report after the words “Shri Ram” were found written on the wall of a mosque in the Beed district, The Indian Express reported.

 Late in the evening, an unidentified person wrote “Shri Ram” on the wall of the Markazi Masjid mosque in Majalgaon.
-In response, members from the local Muslim community congregated outside the mosque and at the local police station seeking action.
+In response, members from the local Muslim community congregated outside the mosque and at the police station seeking action.

-“At around 5 pm some anti-social elements wrote ‘Shri Ram’ on the wall of the mosque,” said Dheeraj Kumar, the sub-divisional police officer.
+“At around 5 pm some anti-social elements wrote ‘Shri Ram’ on the wall of the mosque,” The Indian Express quoted Dheeraj Kumar, the sub-divisional police officer, as saying.
 He said that a first information report had been registered under Section 295 of the Indian Penal Code that pertains to intentionally destroying or defiling a place of worship.

 “We are tracking the perpetrator and will arrest him soon,” Kumar added.